lucasayb/www.lucasyamamoto.com.golang/_posts/2024-02-04-i-changed-my-entire-website-from-gatsby-to-go-lang.md

 Anyway, if it's still not clear, I chose Go as my new language to build my own static site generator.
 And yes, there are many SSGs existing in the market, with Hugo being one of those that is, by the way, built with Go.

 Although I find the implementation of some SSGs, such as Hugo itself, Gatsby, and Jekyll (one that I used before and was really considering going back to), fascinating, I wanted to build my own, not to reinvent the wheel, but because I wanted a challenge so that I could learn how to program with Go.
 This is something that I always do to learn new technologies: I choose the technology, read a bit of the basic syntax in its documentation, and decide to build something with it, which is, in my opinion, one of the best ways to learn something new in the development world.

+One thing to note is: while I'm building my own SSG to use it with my website, it does not mean that it will always be like that.
+Maybe I'll switch to Google someday, not sure yet.

 ## Wins